The Cheshire and Warrington Traveller Team manages encampments in the Cheshire East, Cheshire West and Chester, and Warrington Borough Council areas.

 - All procedures and powers have to be proportionate and are subject to the Human Rights Act and the Equality Act and can be challenged in Court.

 After the unauthorised encampment has been moved the council will make every effort to clean the site as soon as possible.
-Also an assessment will be undertaken to see if the land can be better protected from future trespasses.
+An assessment will also be undertaken to see if the land can be better protected from future trespasses.

 Responsibility for managing unauthorised encampments